 The home service NZAOC badge was possibly based on the UK Army Ordnance Department badge.
 The New Zealand version modified the UK AOD badge by Having the letters NZ replace the centre cannonball in the top panel of the shield and with the inscriptions Army Ordnance Department on the scroll beneath the shield.

-This New Zealand Pattern Ordnance Corps Badge is unique in the world as it is the only Ordnance cap badge where the cannons face in the opposite direction to all other ordnance badges.
-Current evidence indicates that this badge was produced in Brass and Bronze
+This New Zealand Pattern Ordnance Corps Badge is unique in the world as it is one of the few Ordnance cap badges where the cannons face in the opposite direction to all other ordnance badges.

 The Collar badge was a simple version of the Cap badge without the scroll with the cannons facing inwards.